wch/staticimports/README.md

 For functions, it will use source refs to copy the original text.
 For non-functions (say, a list with some precomputed values), it will call `deparse()` on the object and write that to the file.
-Note that this will not work correctly for all objects.
+Note that deparsing will not work correctly for all objects.

 ## TODO